 All tours may include light to moderate hiking.

-All trips include transportation up and down the mountain, all food, snacks, tents, and expert personal guiding. (last night dinner is on your own once we return to Cody).
+These trips will be 4 days/3 nights on the mountain top, and also included is a two night stay at Monster Lake Ranch in Cody, Wy. (night before and night after).
+Also included is: transportation up and down the mountain, all food, snacks, tents, and expert personal guiding. (last night dinner is on your own once we return to Cody).
+Pick up at the Cody Airport can be arrange with for a small fee.

 Camping trips will be limited to 4-5 guests.
 Sandy will have an assistant with her who will do the camp cooking and help you with any camping needs.
 Sandy will personally be doing all of the guiding.